 On February 17, 2012, the Company entered into a joint venture to form Stamford SM LLC ("Stamford SM") which acquired a senior mezzanine loan (the "Mezz Loan") position in the capital stack of a 1.7 million square foot class A portfolio in Stamford, Connecticut for \$40 million.
 The Mezz Loan has a face value of \$50 million and is secured by the equity interests in a seven-building portfolio containing 1.67 million square feet of class A office space and 106 residential rental units totaling 70,500 square feet, all located in the Stamford Central Business District.
-The interest-only Mezz Loan has a carrying value of \$43.6 million as of June 30, 2013.
+The interest-only Mezz Loan has a carrying value of \$44.3 million as of September 30, 2013.
 The Mezz Loan is subject to an agreement, which provides subject to certain conditions, that principal proceeds above \$47 million are paid to another party.
-The Mezz Loan bears interest at LIBOR plus 325 basis points and matures in August 2013 with a one-year extension option, subject to certain conditions.
+The Mezz Loan bears interest at LIBOR plus 325 basis points and matures in August 2014.